mrworldwide1/ShadyCargo/README.md

 - Migrants
 - Moonshine (fragile)

-Only general logistics/shipping companies will accept these goods to maintain realism.
+Only general logistics/shipping companies will accept them to maintain realism.

 Common sense but this mod is just for fun; please don't actually buy or smuggle illegal items